-There hasn’t necessarily been any self-revelation in this carnivalesque story; it in fact seems that Mr Gumpy knew exactly what would happen from the start, since each creature on the boat behaved exactly as he’d warned them not to!
+There hasn’t necessarily been any revelation or learning taking place in this carnivalesque story; it in fact seems that Mr Gumpy knew exactly what would happen from the start, since each creature on the boat behaved exactly as he’d warned them not to!

 Picture books are particularly well-suited to this kind of story, since they are read over and over again.
 The young reader can imagine that each reading is another separate incident which happens time and time again.
 This is partly what makes it funny.

 COMPARE AND CONTRAST

 Pamela Allen’s tale has a definite Aesop quality to it, which tends to happen when you combine an idiomatic expression such as ‘the straw that breaks the camel’s back‘ with the characterisation from tales of old, in which the mouse is a tiny but noble creature who has more influence upon outcome than initially expected.
 As in Mr Gumpy’s outing, we have a group of animals who all get into a boat, and they all end up in the water (but from overloading rather than from misbehaviour).

 There Was An Old Woman Who Swallowed A Fly